MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr-use-features.md

 One way to make it easy for individuals to submit GDPR requests to your organization could be to publish a page on your website that provides relevant details to your customer and includes links for each type of request (send me my data, update my data, and delete my data).
 Each of those links would bring the customer to a different marketing page, which provides:

 - Further information about the specific type of request and what the customer can expect upon submitting the form.
 - All the input fields required to uniquely identify the contact in your database.
-This is typically their email address and last name, but the actual requirements will depend on your de-duplication settings.
+This is typically their email address and last name, but the actual requirements depend on your de-duplication settings.
 - Any additional fields that might help your privacy officer fulfill the request (such as a field for general notes and comments or check boxes with special options).

 Then prepare a single customer journey with three parallel pipelines, one for each request type.
 You could set up each pipeline as follows:

 1. Start with a marketing form designed to collect information relevant to the request type.
 When a contact submits this form, they begin traveling on that path of the journey.
 1. Continue to a **Task** tile, which is configured with a task-activity template that identifies the request type (update, send, or delete) and assigns a task to the security officer responsible for responding to the request.
-The task will include a link to the contact record, so the officer can easily go there to read the full content of the page submission.
+The task includes a link to the contact record, so the officer can easily go there to read the full content of the page submission.
 1. End with an email message, which informs the customer that their request was received and provides additional links and instructions (such as a subscription center link), depending on the type of request.

 > [!div class="mx-imgBorder"]